 Margins are calculated from D-1 and updated throughout the day, based on the best hypothesis at our disposal.

-The volume of "mFRR" and "specific RR" corresponds to the aggregation of balancing energy bids from the manual frequency restoration and replacement reserve commitment lists.
+The volume of "mFRR" and "specific RR" corresponds to the aggregation of specific balancing energy bids submitted on the balancing mechanism.

 The volume of “RR standard" and “RR standard restricted" corresponds respectively to the aggregated volume of RR standard bids shared on the TERRE platform and the aggregated volume of unavailable RR standard bids.